syedayazsa/iris-prediction-service/README.md

 - `test_api.py`: Integration tests for the Flask API endpoints
 - `test_model_service.py`: Unit tests for the model service

+## CI/CD Pipeline

+The project uses GitHub Actions for CI/CD.
+The pipeline includes:

+- Testing with pytest
+- Building and pushing the Docker image to Docker Hub

+For modularity reason, each YAML file, `test-and-build.yml` and `publish.yml`, can focus on a specific task.
+The `test-and-build.yml` file is responsible for running tests and building the application, while the `publish.yml` file is dedicated to publishing the Docker image to Docker Hub.

+Each workflow can be triggered by different events.
+For example, the test-and-build.yml might be triggered on every push or pull request, while the publish.yml is triggered only when a release is published.
+This allows for more control over when certain actions are taken.

+If the test or build process fails, it won't affect the publish process.
+This ensures that only tested and built images are published.

 ## Installation & Setup

 1. Clone the repository: